QuinteroSantiago/NoticiasInteligentes/README.md

-# Gomu Cloud
+# Noticias Inteligentes
 Place where I will host some ideas

 ## Ideas
-Some of the feature ideas that should be implemented in the Gomu cloud.
+Some of the feature ideas that should be implemented in Noticias Inteligentes.

-## TODO
-### Frontend
-### Backend

-### App Wide
-1. User Management System

-### DDaily Journal App
-1. Routine checker
-    - Routine setup.
-Individual Routine Check.
-        - Weekdays, Weekdays, Everyday.
-        - Until when?
-        - Reminder?
-1. TODO List
-1. Day Summary Display
-    - Displays
-        - Day of the week, day of the month, month, and year.
-        - Routine
-        - TODO

-### Noticias Inteligentes
 Make a news aggregator script that distinguishes positive and negative news using support vector machines.

+Make a MVP that you can see all of the good news in the first webpage